 Pour It On!

-Once everything is in place you are ready to pour on the two part epoxy.
+Once everything is in place you are ready to pour on the two-part epoxy.
 I recommend using Envirotex Lite.
-Envirotex comes as a two part epoxy resin which needs to be mixed thoroughly before pouring it on.
+Envirotex comes as a two-part epoxy resin that needs to be mixed thoroughly before pouring it on.
 No need to rush as it takes over 24 hours to set and up to several weeks for a full cure.
 In the first few days, if you set a beer glass on the bar top, it will leave an indentation.
-Don't worry though, the indentation will gradually disappear.
+Don’t worry though, the indentation will gradually disappear.

-Envirotex is a self leveling epoxy resin which is why you get a glass like surface once it's cured.
-The biggest trick is making sure you have a fully seal perimeter before you start pouring or all the expensive epoxy will wind up on your floor.
-As a mixed liquid, it has a very low viscosity and will stay that was for up to 6 or more hours.
-Eventually it will start to harden, but very, very slowly, especially with a thick pour.
+Envirotex is a self-leveling epoxy resin which is why you get a glass-like surface once it’s cured.
+The biggest trick is making sure you have a fully sealed perimeter before you start pouring or all the expensive epoxy will wind up on your floor.
+As a mixed liquid, it has a very low viscosity and will stay that way for up to 6 or more hours.
+Eventually, it will start to harden, but very, very slowly, especially with a thick pour.
 Patience is required.

 Flame Out the Bubbles:

-Below are some sources for Envirtex at very good prices compare to hardware stores and home centers.
+Below are some sources for Envirotex at very good prices compare to hardware stores and home centers.

-Below that are also a few dozen photos from projects site members have created.
+Below that you will find a few photos from projects site members have created.
 Have Fun!